DIY vs. Professional Financial Planning

 This age-old debate of DIY vs. Professional Financial Planning is what we’re diving into today.
 So, grab your calculator or your financial advisor’s number, and let’s get started!

-There’s an undeniable thrill in taking charge of your finances.
+Control.
+There’s an awesome feeling in taking control of your finances.
 It’s your money, after all.
-Going the DIY route means you decide where every penny goes, how it’s invested, and when it’s spent.
+Going the DIY route means you decide where every dollar goes, how it’s invested, and when it’s spent.
+You also choose which accounts to use for your investments and select different funds as part of your investment choices.
 No middlemen, no waiting for appointments, just you and your financial dashboard.

 The Challenges of Going Solo: